fibo/prime-number/README.md

 Or copy and paste the code below.

-## Annotated source
+## Source

 First of all, do not check if **n** is an integer or positive or less than `Number.MAX_SAFE_INTEGER`.
 You can do it with some other function before calling `primeNumber`.

+The algorithm is really basic.

+1. [Is is 1 a prime](https://en.wikipedia.org/wiki/Prime_number#Primality_of_one)?
+Some years ago I composed a djembe rhythm based on prime numbers, and it sounds better if 1 is considered prime.
+Casually, also the algorithm implemented here computes 1 as a prime.
-The algorithm is really basic, just check if given number is even.
+2. Number 2 is a special case.
+Check if given number is even, excluding 2 itself.
-If not, loop over odd numbers that are less than its square root.
+3. If it is not even, loop over odd numbers that are less than its square root.
+Start from 3.
-If such odd number is prime (here it is called recursively) check if it is a divisor of the given number.
+4. If such odd is a prime (here the function is called recursively) check if it is a divisor of the given number.

     /**
      * Check if a number is prime